 Print our list of questions to ask your oncologist, and add any additional questions you may have.
 If you don’t understand what you are being told or want more information, it is important to let them know and ask them to explain the information again, more clearly.
 Call 607-547-3336 to schedule an appointment with your oncologist.

-Bassett Healthcare Network’s oncologists guide and treat patients who have been diagnosed with cancer throughout Central New York, including in Delhi, Herkimer, Cobleskill, Oneonta, Cooperstown, and Little Falls.
+Bassett Healthcare Network’s oncologists guide and treat patients who have been diagnosed with cancer throughout Central New York, including in Herkimer, Cobleskill, Oneonta, and Cooperstown.